 - Demonstrate best practices for responding to difficult students.

-Module 3: Learning Communication
+Module 4: Learning Communication (part 1)

 - Provide clear instructions for assignments.